s4mmy5/cse4202-docker-environment/README.md

   - Most macOS installs don't have case-sensitive filesystems, so Linux codebase checkouts (which have files with duplicate filenames) will break.
   - Docker for Mac is funny and runs in a VM, so if you mount a local (host) directory into the container, performance goes down the drain.

-To connect to the NFS share, create a folder like `nfs-share` on your Mac and run the command:
+To connect to the NFS share, create a folder like `docker-nfs-share` on your Mac and run the command:

 ```
-sudo mount -v -t nfs -o vers=4,port=2049 127.0.0.1:/ nfs-share
+sudo mount -v -t nfs -o vers=4,port=2049 127.0.0.1:/ docker-nfs-share
 ```

 ## Copying built Kernel via remote SSHFS filesystem